 The run from Block Island to Montauk is a short one (25 miles, 3 hours), and it was a beautiful, clear day.
 We pulled into the Montauk Yacht Club, on Star Island in Lake Montauk, at 12:15 pm, which gave us plenty of time to hop on our bikes and explore.

 We went down to Gosman’s Wharf, which sits right on the inlet to Lake Montauk from Long Island Sound.
 We know from past experience to avoid any of the Gosman’s restaurants, so we settled for….you guessed it, ice cream!
-The only food we would recommend eating at Gosman’s would be the raw bar out on the deck.
+The only food we would recommend eating at Gosman’s would be the ice cream or the raw bar out on the deck.
 As with the Lobster House in Cape May, their inside dining is overpriced, and just not good.
 And, unfortunately, the shops that are there now are a great disappointment from what they were when we last visited.
 They are now mostly t-shirt/souvenir/gift shops.
 Gosman’s does have a fabulous small seafood and gourmet market there that is worth a visit.
 We had delicious sea scallops that we enjoyed on the grill.
 They even had some wonderful Long Island produce, truly some of the best anywhere!
 So, yes, we got corn 🌽 and tomatoes 🍅!
 It wouldn’t be a summer visit to Long Island without it!

 We loved staying at the Yacht Club.
 When we were in Montauk with the boys we stayed at the Montauk Yacht Basin, which is closer to the wharf and inlet.
 However, when we were there 14 years ago the facilities were mediocre, and in researching marinas here, we read that it’s continued to go downhill.
 The Yacht Club staff and dock hands in particular, are great.
 The facility is beautiful, with two outdoor pools and one indoor (happy co-captain had the pool to herself in the mornings).
 There is a small beach with free paddle boards, and several restaurants and bars.
 And, they have a free shuttle into downtown Montauk, so we were able to run a few errands and provision.